 Battlestar Galactica’s entire premise is based on the idea that man’s origins lie in the stars and not on Earth itself, kind of a “Screw you, Charles Darwin!”
 That idea is certainly nothing new as such books as Chariots of the Gods exposited such theories; powerful beings from space with godlike abilities even popped up in several episodes of the original Star Trek, so an episode where the crew of the Galactica run into some gods was kind of inevitable.

 Count Iblis proceeds with his campaign of winning over the hearts and minds of the fleet; using his powers to grant Boomer’s wish that his team would win against Apollo and Starbuck, and then throwing a major bender that gets half the fleet drunk.
-When the strange ships of light return most of the pilots are too hungover to answer the call to battle stations.
-Count Iblis berates them for their condition and it’s only Adama arriving in time that prevents Apollo from trying to strangle the bastard.
+When the strange ships of light returns most of the pilots are too hungover to answer the call to battle stations, Count Iblis berates them for their condition and it’s only Adama arriving in time that prevents Apollo from trying to strangle the bastard.

-This was an excellent two-parter with the confrontations between Lorne Greene and Patrick Macnee being the stand-out element here.
-The seduction of Sheba by Count Iblis was also well done and super creepy with both actors doing great work with their parts.
-The stuff with Baltar was kind of interesting, but him coming to the Galactica to get help because he himself was worried about the Ships of Light seemed really out of character.
+This was an excellent two-parter, with the confrontations between Lorne Greene and Patrick Macnee being the stand-out element here, and the seduction of Sheba by Count Iblis was also well done – as in super creepy – with both actors doing great work with their parts.
+The stuff with Baltar was kind of interesting, but him coming to the Galactica to get help because he himself was worried about the “Ships of Light” seemed a tad out of character.
 The only real complaint I have is that it is never explained why the “Angels” grabbed the Viper patrols in the first place, at the end they are all returned with no memory of the events, so what was the point?
-Apollo, Starbuck and Sheba also are returned with their memory a bit fuzzy but they had exact co-ordinates for Earth imbedded in their memories.
+Apollo, Starbuck and Sheba are also returned with their memory a bit fuzzy, but they now also have exact co-ordinates to Earth embedded in their memories.
 So that was helpful.

 For the index of reviews click here: Battlestar Galactica: The Complete Series